 On this date in 2009, the Yankees were assessed with a luxury tax of $25.69MM for its spending.
-The World Series champion club was the only team to be penalized this year for crossing the salary threshold, as it was in all seven years since the tax was initiated by the collective bargaining agreement in 2002.
+As it was in every year since the tax was enacted in 2002, the Yankees were the only team penalized.
 Now in 2013, there are multiple clubs paying the luxury tax, headlined by the Dodgers, and the Yankees are working to stay beneath the $189MM threshold.
 More from around baseball..

 - Rays Colored Glasses wonders if a David Price-Mariners deal could involve a third team.